HathorNetwork/hathor-wallet-lib/src/new/README.md

 // PS: If you want to send a different than the one of the wallet instance, you can pass as parameter the token object.
 // E.g. wallet.sendTransaction(address, value, {uid: '00', name: 'Hathor', symbol: 'HTR'}) will send HTR and not the instance token.
 ```

-### Wallet events

-- state: every time the wallet state changes.
-The event parameter is the new state.
-- new-tx: every time the wallet receives a new transaction.
-The event parameter is the new transaction.
-- update-tx: every time the wallet receives an old transaction update.
-The event parameter is the updated transaction.